The EAST Program Team have created a guidance document for libraries undertaking an individual library collection analysis project using Gold Rush.

 Viewing preliminary list of items that meet the EAST Retention Model

-While libraries are welcome to do modeling of their data in Gold Rush, the EAST Project Team will create spreadsheets for review.
+While libraries are welcome to do modeling of their data in Gold Rush, the EAST Program Team will create spreadsheets for review.

 EAST creates retention proposal spreadsheets by limiting comparison results to

 - Published before 2011 (for collection analysis prior to 2024.
 Beginning in 2024 EAST extended this date to 2021.)

 This list of unique to EAST materials are exported from Gold Rush.
 EAST runs two filters on the spreadsheet, first to eliminate titles that are considered “ephemera” by EAST and therefore out of scope and second, compares the OCLC number against the EAST retained titles in OCLC.
 This improves the matching against the current EAST retention commitments and eliminates those duplicates that were not caught initially by the Gold Rush match key.

 EAST also prepares two additional spreadsheets aimed at ‘topping up’ existing EAST retention commitments.
 The first is pre 1900 titles with fewer than 5 EAST retentions, and the second is any additional copies of titles under retention that can meet our “up to five copies” of widely circulated materials rule.

 The next step is for the library to review these lists.

 Libraries are given an opportunity to more closely review their retention allocation lists and identify titles that aren’t appropriate for long-term retention such as:

 - out of scope material like serials and journals and government documents;